ekpoitoro1/project-_report/README.md

 <img width="1118" height="584" alt="image" src="https://github.com/user-attachments/assets/a839ec51-792a-457d-adf0-9f500b57f65d" />

 ### Average Number of Products by Churn Status
-The Average Number of Products by Churns Status was also shown using a column chat
+The Average Number of Products by Churn Status was also shown using a column chart

 <img width="681" height="473" alt="image" src="https://github.com/user-attachments/assets/1a97b471-fa8f-41b9-8ae5-e5bbe7d369fb" />

 ### Churn Rate by Customer Tenure
-A column chart was used to respomd to the question about if newer or long-term customers are more likely to exit
+A column chart was used to respond to the question about whether newer or long-term customers are more likely to exit
 <img width="1039" height="605" alt="image" src="https://github.com/user-attachments/assets/25446a1d-b275-4032-a6cb-40de4d3bb6fb" />

 ### Churn Rate Distribution Activity Status